State Pipeline Safety Regulation Updates

 [05/21/2017: Introduction and first reading, referred to Transportation and Regional Governance Policy committee.]

 SB0816 would increase civil penalty for damage to underground facilities from $10,000 to $50,000.

-HB1023 amends the state law to remove the exemption of rural gathering facilities (as defined by 49 C.F.R.
+HB1023 would amend the state law to remove the exemption of rural gathering facilities (as defined by 49 C.F.R.
 192.8) from enforcement under the state pipeline safety regulations.

-HB1159 requires an excavator to immediately call 911 if damage occurs during an excavation that results in the escape of flammable, toxic or corrosive gas or liquid.
+HB1159 would require an excavator to immediately call 911 if damage occurs during an excavation that results in the escape of flammable, toxic or corrosive gas or liquid.

 Southwest Region Update

 The State Corporation Commission adopted amendments to its rules for Gas & Hazardous Liquid Pipeline Safety to amend the dates for federal regulations adopted by reference.
 The rules were effective 9/11/2017.
-A notice of proposed rulemaking was published for these same rules on 12/28/2017 to update these same references and other references to the Oklahoma Underground Facilities Damage Prevention Act, and the rules were adopted by the commission on 2/20/2018, and sent for approval from the legislature on 3/2/2018.
+A notice of proposed rulemaking was published for these same rules on 12/28/2017 to update these same references and other references to the Oklahoma Underground Facilities Damage Prevention Act.

-SB997 / HB 3407 was signed by the Governor on April 26, 2018 and becomes effective November 1, 2018.
-It changes the definition of an underground facility to include intrastate and interstate gas and hazardous liquid or carbon dioxide pipelines as defined in 49 CFR 192.1 and 195.1.
+SB997 would change the definition of an underground facility include intrastate and interstate gas and hazardous liquid or carbon dioxide pipelines as defined in 49 CFR 192.1 and 195.1.

 Western Region Update